 Dr. Myrna Delson-Karan has earned her reputation as an indefatigable promoter, contributor to, and admirer of Canadian studies by bringing people together and helping to provide outstanding opportunities for the study and advancement of Canadian studies across the United States.

 Update (July 2017): Sadly, Myrna Delson-Karan passed away June 23rd.
 See the entry under the "News" tab for details.
 Fortunately, her husband David and daughter Debbie joined us in Las Vegas to accept the Medal on her behalf.

-The recipient of the Donner Medal for this year is Professor (Emeritus) Mark Kasoff, Bowling Green State University.
+The recipient of the Donner Medal for 2015 is Professor (Emeritus) Mark Kasoff, Bowling Green State University.

 Through teaching, scholarship, and program development, Mark has focused on the importance of the Canada-US economic relationship.
 He created the North Country Economic Research Center at SUNY Potsdam to demonstrate the benefits of trade and direct investment on both sides of the border.
 He has taught undergraduate and graduate courses about Canada and published articles, book chapters, and monographs.
 With Patrick James (our 2013 Donner Medalist), he co-edited Canadian Studies in the New Millennium, now in its second edition and widely used as an undergraduate text.

 Mark was the founding director of the Canadian Studies Center at BGSU, focusing on the Ohio-Canada economic relationship.
 He served as the Editor of The American Review of Canadian Studies, and as an ACSUS counselor.
 He was visiting faculty at the National Security Seminar, Canadian Forces College.
 He has taught Canadian Studies at Willamette University and helped the University of Oregon develop a Canadian Studies program.
 Mark received a 20/20 Vision Award from ACSUS and a Certificate of Merit from the International Council of Canadian Studies.